 Cover the bulletin board with blue backing.
-Place the scalloped clouds border around the sides.
-Use blue EZ letters to put the following title on the board: Who Jesus Is.
-Print teaching pictures 53-2, 53-3, and resource 53-R20 from the resource CD and arrange on the bulletin board.
+Place the scalloped clouds border (8580) around the sides.
+Use blue EZ letters

+(8510) to put the following title on the board: Who Jesus Is.
+Print teaching pictures 53-2, 53-3, and resource 53-R20 from the downloads page and arrange on the bulletin board.
 At the end of the unit, carefully remove the clouds border and retain for unit 3.